qinguorui2001/tp/docs/UserGuide.md

 **:information_source: Note:**<br>

+The assignment list always sorted by date and status.

 * Assignments with `COMPLETED` status will be at the bottom of the list.<br>

 * Assignments with `PENDING` status will be at the top of the list.<br>

-* Assignments with the same status will be sorted by due date.<br>
+* Assignments with earlier due dates will be ranked higher within the same status.<br>

 </div>